-NY winters are just brutal.
+NY winters are just brutal but winter weather in any part of the world is harsh on natural hair (all hair actually).
 Protective styling helps to prevent your hair from becoming dried out and brittle.
 However, suppose you don’t feel like protective styling 24-7 during the colder months?
 Steaming is a great way to protect and keep your strands healthy and hydrated.

 While the main reason for steaming your hair is to add back much needed moisture, there are many other reasons for hair steaming.

-Here are some reasons why you’ll want to making steaming your hair a part of your regular hair care regimen:
+Here are some reasons why you’ll want to make steaming a part of your regular natural hair regimen:

 To aid in reshaping your curls

 Steaming your hair makes your curls more pliable so they can more easily be reshaped.
 When you steam your natural hair, you can use your fingers to revive your curls and coils in a matter of minutes.

 To increase the absorption of product into the hair shaft

 Steaming your hair makes deep conditioning more effective.
 The steam causes the cuticles of the hair shaft to open up so that any conditioner you apply can penetrate deeper into it.

 To make a hot oil treatment more effective